greghendershott/gapi/README.md

 used at runtime and need not be shipped with your application;
 essentially they are source code just like your `.rkt` files.

-2. Dynamically load and parse the discovery docuemnt (from a local file or from the Discovery web service) at runtime.
+2. Dynamically load and parse the discovery document (from a local file or from the Discovery web service) at runtime.

 Unless you need runtime dynamism, the first approach is easier, more